 The company reimburses non-employee directors for expenses incurred in attending board of directors and committee meetings.
-In addition, non-employee directors of the company currently receive \$5,000 for each fiscal quarter that the non-employee director continues to serve on the board of directors, \$1,500 for each meeting of the board of directors that the non-employee director attends in person and \$500 for each meeting of a committee of the board of directors that the non-employee director attends in person.
-Each non-employee director who serves as a chairman of a committee of the board of directors also receives \$3,000 for each fiscal year that the non-employee director continues to serve as chairman of each such committee.
+In addition, non-employee directors of the company currently receive \$6,250 for each fiscal quarter that the non-employee director continues to serve on the board of directors, \$1,500 for each meeting of the board of directors that the non-employee director attends in person and \$1,000 for each meeting of a committee of the board of directors that the non-employee director who serves as a chairman of a committee of the board of directors also receives \$3,000 for each fiscal year that the non-employee director continues to serve as chairman of each such committee.